Top of page

 Arts Experience 2: HealthRHYTHMS® – Drumming

-• John Beck: Wake Forest University and University of North Carolina School for the Arts Departments of Music
+• John R. Beck: Professor Wake Forest University and Emeritus Professor University of North Carolina School of the Arts

 1:30-2:45pm